ASTM E119 vs UL 263: Understanding the Differences in Fire Resistance Testing

 Understanding how different assemblies perform under fire conditions not only helps meet increasingly rigorous code requirements but, more importantly, supports occupant safety when it matters most.

-In this blog, we’ll break down the key differences between ASTM E119 and UL 263 to help you decide which test standard may be the right fit for your assembly.
+In this blog, we’ll break down the key difference between ASTM E119 and UL 263 to help you decide which test standard may be the right fit for your assembly or building component.

 What Is ASTM E119?

 ASTM E119 is a standard test method used to evaluate the fire resistance of building construction and materials.
-Developed and maintained by ASTM Internationals’ E05 Committee on Fire Standards, this fire test is used to determine how long building elements can contain a fire and maintain structural integrity.
+Developed and maintained by ASTM International's E05 Committee on Fire Standards, this fire test is used to determine how long building assemblies and structural units can resist fire and maintain their structural integrity.

-Next, the testing material is monitored for flame penetration, temperature rise on the unexposed side, structural stability, and the integrity of fire barriers.
+The test specimen is monitored for flame and hot gas penetration, temperature rise on the unexposed side, structural stability, and the integrity of fire barriers.
 The test will also note how long the materials resisted the fire before the first critical point of failure was observed.

 What Is UL 263?

-Similarly, UL Solutions’ UL 263 sets requirements for the fire testing of building assemblies and is maintained through the UL Standards & Engagement Consensus Process, which brings together input from a diverse range of industry stakeholders.
+Similarly, UL Solutions’ UL 263 sets requirements for the fire testing of assemblies and structural units of buildings and is maintained through the UL Standards & Engagement Consensus Process, which brings together input from a diverse range of industry stakeholders.

-Like ASTM E119, UL 263 can be applied to both load-bearing and non-load-bearing assemblies.
-The test evaluates how long an assembly can withstand high temperatures while maintaining structural integrity and, when applicable, includes exposure to a hose stream, particularly for load-bearing configurations.
+Like ASTM E119, UL 263 can be applied to both load-bearing and non-load-bearing assemblies and structural units of buildings.
+The test evaluates how long an assembly can withstand fire exposure while maintaining structural integrity.

 Similarities Between ASTM E119 and UL 263

-Despite having different managing organizations, ASTM E119 and UL 263 share quite a few similarities:
+Despite having been developed by different organizations, ASTM E119 and UL 263 share quite a few similarities:

-- Scope of the Standard: Both standards test the fire resistance of walls, floors, ceilings, columns, beams, and other assemblies.
+• Scope of the Standard: Both standards test the fire resistance of walls, floors, ceilings, columns, beams, and other structural units of buildings.

-- Testing Conditions: Both require exposure of the test specimen to controlled fire conditions following a time-temperature curve.
+• Testing Conditions: Both require exposure of the test specimen to controlled fire conditions following the same time-temperature curve.

 Both ASTM E119 and UL 263 aim to maintain strong alignment to ensure that fire resistance testing standards are carefully observed, regardless of which standard is selected.
 Because of these commonalities, you can often qualify materials under both standards with minimal adjustments to the testing process.